Describe yourself in one sentence.

 The industry figure you most admire?

-Your best piece of advice to someone who has just joined the OP industry?
+What would you say to someone who has just joined the office products industry?